Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Target Information

-Adversaries can also try to observe people's emotional states.
+\item \textbf{Emotional States and Blackmail:} Adversaries can also try to observe people's emotional states.
 For instance, adversaries have been reported to spy on people through webcams in compromised hosts~\cite{brocker2014iseeyou}.
-Further, adversaries may take photos to blackmail victims or perform other social engineering attacks ~\cite{lightfoot2016law}.
+Further, adversaries may take photos of victims to blackmail them ~\cite{lightfoot2016law}.